 At virtual exhibit booths, buyers and sellers can connect in real-time during live presentations, chats, and one-on-one video conversations.
 Sponsors gain valuable insights into their target audience through Q&As, polls, and surveys at their booths.
 After the event, they receive the contact info of booth visitors as well as engagement data, such as dwell time, repeat visits, and frequently asked questions.

-Recommended Resource: Virtual and hybrid events are here to stay, but there is no reason why they should not be able to offer a comparable experience to real-world events.
+Recommended Resource: Virtual and hybrid events are here to stay, but there is no reason they should not offer a comparable experience to real-world events.
 Learn how event sponsors and exhibitors can utilize virtual booths to recreate face-to-face interactions with their attendees at virtual and hybrid events.

 4. Sponsored Sessions

 As with in-person events, virtual sponsors can host sessions and roundtables led by experts and influencers.
 Sessions are promoted through multiple channels, including emails, text messages, and push notifications to attendees who expressed interest in the topic.
 These efforts can create opportunities for deeper connections, as well.
-During the speaking session, for instance, exhibitors can invite attendees to participate in follow-up, small-group video chats, and one-on-one meetings with experts.
+For instance, during the speaking session, exhibitors can invite attendees to participate in follow-up, small-group video chats, and one-on-one meetings with experts.

 5. Increase Sponsor Visibility via Social Media Channels